Insulating a Summerhouse: Best Methods & Materials

 - Multi-layered Foil: Multifoil insulation is a thin yet effective solution that reflects heat back into the structure, minimising heat transfer.

-- External Cladding: Use timber, composite, or render cladding to weatherproof external insulation.
+- External Cladding: Use timber, composite, or render cladding to weatherproof external wall insulation.

 Internal vs. External Insulation